OctopusDeploy/OctoProduct/chapter1/chapter1.md

 By embracing repeatable deployments, you can be sure that what your end users use in production is what you have been testing, verifying and gaining confidence in through your non-production environments.

-In this chapter we will learn how to model environments in a Kubernetes cluster and then orchestrate repeatable deployments using Octopus.

 ## General deployment concepts

 To understand repeatable deployments, we need to understand what a deployment is, and at what point in a typical build and deployment pipeline deployments take place.